reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 #### The Spring Data JPA Dependency
 The Spring data JPA dependency allows us to create the data access layer almost without effort.
 Building the data access layer can be cumbersome, and Spring data JPA data gives us everything that we need to start creating our first entity.
-With the Spring data JPA, we can use the Hibernate as our Object Relational Mapping framework.
+With Spring data JPA, we can use the Hibernate as our Object Relational Mapping framework.
 We will present the entities, constraints, and relations using annotations.
 This way leaves us with readable and functional code.

 After importing the spring data JPA dependency, we can create the repository interfaces and leverage everything Spring offers.
 We can use JPQL language, method names, or plain old SQL to build our queries towards the database.